bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 members of the MLS group have received the relevant state changes before they are reflected in the group's `application_states`.

+[[ NOTE: This design exposes the high-level structure of the application state to MLS.
+An alternative design would be to have the application state be opaque to MLS.
+There is a trade-off between generality and the complexity of the API between the MLS implementation and the application.
+An opaque design would give the application more freedom, but require the MLS stack to call out to the application to get the updated state as part of Commit processing.
+This design allows the updates to happen within the MLS stack, so that no callback is needed, at the cost of forcing the application state to fit a certain structure.
+]]

-Each applicationId in the application_states needs to conform to one of four basic types: an ordered array, an unordered array, a map, or an irreducible blob.
+The state for Each `applicationId` in the `application_states` needs to conform to one of four basic types: an ordered array, an unordered array, a map, or an irreducible blob.
 This allows the AppSync proposal to efficiently modify a large application state object.

 The content of the `application_states` extension and the `AppSync` proposal are structured as follows: